sat-sat/temp/README.md

 ### With more time...

+- Handle "N/A"
+  - OMDB API returns "N/A" instead of null.
+I don't check for this so N/A is displayed.
+I would add a check to make sure fields aren't displayed if N/A is the value.
 - Testing
   - I'd add React Testing Library tests and maybe some Playwright end to end tests
 - Refactoring